nickssmith/my-action-test/README.md

     │   │
     │   ├── datasets           <- Scripts to download or generate data: your dataset related code should go into this folder.
     │   │   └── dataset1.py: Script for data IO and processing
-    │   │   └── dataset2.py: Script for data IO and processing
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions